nhshackday/nhshackday.github.io/tools/datasets-and-apis.md

  * [OpenODS - NHS Organisation API](http://www.openods.co.uk) - API serving NHS organisational data under the Open Government Licence

-Lots of data claims to be "open" but has problematic restrictions, e.g. on redistribution, use for "indirect financial gain", etc.

 ## Proprietary Data

 While it may be easy to get access to this data, it's subject to various terms and conditions that make it not [open](http://opendefinition.org/).